li9com/learn-openshift/README.md

 # Learn OpenShift

 "Learn OpenShift" is a step by step hands-on guide which gives you some practical OpenShift-related examples

 ## Labs

 The repository gives a number of folders which proides all files required for a Lab.
-The following labs are included
+The following labs are included:

 Lab    | Description
 ------ | -----------